ZeynepKlc/ZeynepKlc/README.md

 - 📈 Always learning, always iterating

 > “If it works in production, it’s beautiful.”
- - 💬 Ask me about data
+ - 💬 I like data.
+Ask me about data
 ---

 <p align="center">